apasquale/rfactor2/README.md

 ## Purpose

 The aim of this application is to learn AngularJS with Typescript working with the Visual Studio Code editor as well as some of the more modern web development tools like gulp, wiredep and Heroku.
-Very little attention was paid to the way it looked (especially on mobile) or the way data was presented (other than figuring out how to use gulp for minification and concatenation of scripts and styles) as my main focus was learning Typescript and figure out how a modern web development workflow would work.
+Very little attention was paid to the way it looked (especially on mobile), the way data was presented or how optimised the website was (other than figuring out how to use gulp for minification and concatenation of scripts and styles) as my main focus was learning Typescript and to figure out how a modern web development workflow would work.

 ## Technologies used:
 - Typescript - a typed superset of JavaScript (www.typescriptlang.org/)